jonasmiederer/EKS-Presentation/slides.md

 transition: slide-left
 ---

-## Break down fonctionality in the 6 Pillars of the AWS Well-Architected Framework
+## EKS & K8s in the context of the AWS Well-Architected Framework
-TOTO remove this part if too had to make to eks functionality

-- 1 Operational Excellence :
+- **Operational Excellence**
-  - Perform operations as code : yaml file
+  - Perform operations as code: yaml files
-  - Make frequent, small, reversible changes : k8s take care to update only the changed components
+  - Make frequent, small, reversible changes: K8s takes care of updating only the changed components
-  - Anticipate failure : make service redundent
+  - Anticipate failure: Make services redundant
-- 2 Security :
-  -
-- 3 Reliability :
-- 4 performance Efficiency :
-- 5 Cost Optimization :
-- 6 Sustainability :
+- **Security**
+  - Pod Security Admission (PSA) & Pod Security Standards (PPS): Define capabilities, privileges & configurations (SELinux, runAsUser, ...)
+  - Mount secrets (Secrets Manager) & parameters (Parameter Store) into EKS pods via AWS Secrets and Configuration Provider (ASCP)
+  - Access to the cluster using IAM principals is enabled by the AWS IAM Authenticator for Kubernetes, which runs on the Amazon EKS control plane.
+The authenticator gets its configuration information from the `aws-auth` ConfigMap

 ---
 transition: slide-left
 ---

+- **Reliability**
+  - EKS runs control plane across 3 AZ in an AWS Region.
+It automatically manages the availability and scalability of the Kubernetes API servers and the etcd cluster.
+  - Fargate handles provisioning and scaling of the data plane.
+With self-managed nodes the responsibility shifts to the user.
+  - Schedule replicas across nodes
+  - Use EC2 Auto Scaling Groups to create worker nodes

+- **Performance Efficiency**
+  - Optimize your container:  Right-size the container (CPU, Memory, Latency, ...) => Use CloudWatch Container Insights to set requests and limits in K8s
+  - Resource Management: Use Labels, Setting resource requests limits, Advanced Scheduling Techniques (Taints & Tolerations)
+  - Scalability Management: EKS Horizontal/Vertical Pod Autoscaler

+---
+transition: slide-left
+---

+- **Cost Optimization**
+  - Instance Tagging
+  - Use Kubecost
+  - Evaluate Compute / Networking / Storage Costs
+  - EC2 node sizing
+  - Cluster Autoscaler
+- **Sustainability**
+  - Utilization & scaling capabilities of K8s
+  - Choose sustainable AWS regions

+---
+transition: slide-left
+---

-## Node provisioning : 2 Approaches
+## Node provisioning

 EKS provides two different approaches to compute resources: